alfordmpofu/alfordmpofu/README.md

 I'm a dedicated professional with a background in special needs facilitation, operations leadership, and applied psychology.
-My passion lies in supporting individuals with diverse needs and creating inclusive environments.
+My passion is rooted in supporting individuals with diverse needs and creating inclusive environments.

 ### Key Experiences:
 - Special Needs Facilitator at The Sisu Hub